-The Institute is strategically run and managed by a Senior Leadership Team (SLT) which comprises of four Directors that are overseen by the Institute Director and CEO Dr Bryan Charleston.
+The Institute is strategically run and managed by a Senior Leadership Team (SLT) which comprises of three Directors that are overseen by the Institute Director and CEO Dr Bryan Charleston.
 Together the SLT provides expertise and knowledge to ensure the organisation evolves and continues to operate at the forefront of scientific research, vaccinology and diagnostics and surveillance to control and contain viral diseases of livestock and those that spread from farm animals to people.

 Dr Bryan Charleston MRCVS, Institute Director

 He joined The Pirbright Institute (formally known as the Institute for Animal Health) in 1994 and focused on studies of the immune response to viral infections in cattle.
 In addition, he has provided advice on studies of the immune response to viral infections in cattle.
 In addition, he has provided advice and expertise on the design of infectious disease challenge models for a wide range of pathogens in important agricultural species.
 His research group’s efforts are focused on understanding the immune response to foot-and–mouth disease virus in cattle to develop novel vaccines.